callbacked/psvita-llm/README.md

 *   **Multithreading:** The current code has commented out `#pragma omp` directives.
 It's because OpenMP does not play nicely with the Vita's CPU.
 Leaving it on led to crashes upon token generation.
 A significant performance boost could probably be seen by implementing a native multithreading solution using stuff in `SceThreadMgr` library in the sdk (?), especially for parallelizing the `matmul` ops in the transformer's forward pass. **For now this is all single threaded**.

-But I'm out of my depth in terms of development with the SDK, but it is something worth considering should I give this project another look though.
+But I'm out of my depth in terms of development with the SDK, though it is something worth considering should I give this project another look.